Skip to content

 State Licensure Requirement

-Successful candidates to this program will either hold a current Dentist License (issued by any U.S. State), or will be eligible to apply for a Dentist License (issued by any U.S. State) upon completion of dental school and before residency start date (July 1).
-Applicants who are appointed to the OMS residency program are required to hold (at minimum) a Washington State Resident (limited/restricted) Dentist License effective at the beginning of residency training valid for duration of the residency appointment.
+Eligible candidates must either have an active Dentist License (issued by any U.S. State), or be eligible to apply for a Dentist License (issued by any U.S. State) upon completion of dental school and prior to residency start date [July 1].
+Candidates who MATCH with University of Washington OMS residency program are required to obtain a Washington State Resident (limited/restricted) Dentist License to be active on July 1 and valid for duration of the 72 month training program.

 MD Program Tuition Requirements